beny23/myblog/content/posts/non_recurring_meeting_zone.md

 featured_image: "/images/non_recurring_meeting_zone_calendar_title.jpg"
 ---

-Have you every struggled to find time for a workshop or a decent conversation?
+Have you ever struggled to find time for a workshop or a decent conversation?
 Because when you open your calendar it looks like this?

 ![Calendar mess](/images/non_recurring_meeting_zone_calendar_mess.png)